GidZk/four-in-one/README.md

 The goal of this project is to design and implement a game where communication and cooperation is encouraged and trained.
 The game consists of four tablets put together into one gaming field, the players will interact with a submarine in order to collect valuables.

+**IMPORTANT: this project is only built and tested on IPAD AIR 2, model A1566**,  bugs on other tablets or models will not be concidered as a part of this bachelor thesis.

 The players have  control over different mechanisms of the submarine.
 * **Player 1**: Steer the submarine along the **y-axis (UP,DOWN)**
 * **Player 2**: Steer the submarine aling the **x-axis (LEFT,RIGHT)**